 Do you love someone with Bipolar Disorder?
 Relationships create opportunities for happiness, love, and support during the tough times.
 If you love someone with Bipolar Disorder, you already know the challenges faced by the person with the illness.
 Here are a few strategies to help turn bipolar disorder from a struggle to simply an illness that can bring a couple closer together.

-The following is part one of an article from Julie A. Fast, the author of Loving Someone with Bipolar Disorder.
-In today’s post, Julie gives realistic and positive ideas for a joyful Valentine’s Day when a partner has bipolar disorder.
-Part two of the article will arrive along with a special webinar from Julie where she discusses exactly how to put the ideas in this article into action.
+***The following is part one of an article from Julie A. Fast, the author of Loving Someone with Bipolar Disorder: Understanding and Helping Your Partner.
+In today’s post, Julie gives realistic and positive ideas for a joyful special occasion when a partner has bipolar disorder.
+Part two of the article includes a special webinar from Julie where she discusses exactly how to put the ideas in the article into action.***